Theophoric name: Germanic theophoric names

 Rarely, Germanic names contain the element Wod (such as Woðu-riðe), potentially pointing to an association with the god Odin.
 In connection, numerous names containing wulf "wolf" have been taken as totemistic, expressing association with Odin in the earliest period, although -ulf degenerated into a mere suffix from an early time (Förstemann 1856).

 Hinduism

-The personal names of almost all gods and goddesses of various deities from the polytheistic Hindu pantheon are considered common and traditional names for people from region.
+The personal names of almost all gods and goddesses of various deities from the polytheistic Hindu pantheon are considered common and traditional names for people from the Indian subcontinent.
 Many traditional Hindu names are in fact from various names or epithets of Hindu gods or goddesses.
 This is in addition to compound theophoric names using the name of a deity in addition to possessive qualifiers.